pennhanlee/tp/docs/UserGuide.md

 ### Set goal for your book: `goal`

-You can use the Goal Command to set a reading goal to your chosen book so that you can motivate yourself to read.
+You can use the Goal Command to set a reading goal for your chosen book so that you can motivate yourself to read.

 <div markdown="block" class="alert alert-success">